William Blake's illustrations of Paradise Lost: Description and provenance

 The paintings of the Thomas set are each approximately 10 x 8.25 inches.
 They were commissioned by the Reverend Joseph Thomas at an unrecorded date, sometime before 1807.
-Although the sheets were trimmed at some time, obliterating the date from several, some still retain the date of 1807, establishing the year of their completion.
-Thomas' grandson inherited them from his father, and sold them at Sotheby's in 1872.
+Although the sheets were trimmed at some time, which removed or concealed the date from several, some still retain the date of 1807, establishing the year of their completion.
+Thomas's grandson inherited them from his father and sold them at Sotheby's in 1872.
 By 1876 they were in the collection of Alfred Aspland, who by 1885 took them to Sotheby's again, dispersing the set among several buyers.
 Henry Huntington reunited the works in 1914, and today they are still in the collection of the Huntington Library.